 Students who want to go into academia rather than industry can pursue a PhD in logistics.
 In these programs, students conduct faculty-supervised research in a particular subfield of logistics, such as strategy, operations or management, and they ultimately produce a publishable dissertation.
 Most graduates find work as university professors.

-Certificates in logistics are available at both the undergraduate levels.
+Certificates in logistics are available at both the undergraduate and graduate levels.
 Undergraduate certificates typically cover the same topics as associate's degree programs, except that they do not include general education requirements.
 These programs typically take one year to complete.
 At the graduate level, certificates are available for professionals who want to advance their education or earn continuing education credits in order to meet recertification requirements.
 These certificates typically focus on one particular aspect of logistics, such as distribution operations analysis, supply chain leadership development or supply and demand planning.

 Many institutions offer logistics degrees, so students should determine what level of training they want, as well as a school's reputation for logistics and supply chain management education.
 Tuition varies widely by school.